-The access to real-time data enables better utilisation of lift maintenance resources and allows earlier detection of any malfunctions
+The real-time data enables better utilisation of lift maintenance resources and earlier detection of malfunctions

-Arrow Electronics, a global technology-solutions provider, announced that it has enabled Hong Kong-based lift services company Nikko Group, in incorporating the Internet of Things (IoT) and sensor technologies in an easy-to-deploy integrated solution that delivers real-time monitoring of data for crucial lift safety protection mechanism.
+Arrow Electronics,the global technology-solutions provider has recently announced that it has enabled Nikko Group to incorporate the Internet of Things (IoT) and sensor technologies via an easy-to-deploy integrated solution that delivers real-time monitoring data for lift safety mechanism.

 UCMP is a safety device that activates emergency braking systems in order to prevent unintended lift car movements that can cause fatal injuries.

-Francis Lau, Director, Nikko Group, said, “For decades, lifts have modernised our lives by providing convenience and comfort that we have already taken for granted.
-However, with the rise of aging buildings and lifts in our community, it is time that we embrace new technologies, new components and new approaches to modernise our lift maintenance service.”
+Francis Lau, Director, Nikko Group said that for decades, lifts have modernised their lives by providing convenience and comfort that they have already taken for granted.
+However, with the rise of aging buildings and lifts in their community, it is time that they embrace new technologies, new components and new approaches to modernise their lift maintenance service.

-Simon Yu, President – Asia-Pacific, Arrow, said, “We are keen to assist large enterprises and tech start-ups or any innovators and creators to embrace and deploy IoT and smart technologies for improving our homes, communities, and lives.
-We believe Arrow is equipped with the technology know-how and engineering resources that they need to stay focused on what they know and do best and make the future better, for all.”
+Simon Yu, President – Asia-Pacific, Arrow remarked that they are keen to assist large enterprises and tech start-ups or any innovators and creators to embrace and deploy IoT and smart technologies for improving homes, communities, and lives.